fenago/data-analysis-pandas/lab_guides/lab_9.md

 calculations, it is imperative that we understand the effect scale will have on our results beforehand; we can then decide which columns, if any, to scale.

-Important note

-There are many ways to measure the distance between points in space.
-Often, Euclidean distance, or straight-line distance, is the default;
-however, another common one is Manhattan distance, which can be thought of as city-block distance.

-When we plotted out the period versus the semi-major axis for all the planets using a log scale for the period, we saw a nice separation of the planets along an arc.
-We are going to use k-means to find groups of planets with similar orbits along that arc.

 ### Grouping planets by orbit characteristics